Gmfholley/Gmfholley/_posts/2015-07-28-grant-tracker.md

 - Gannt charts are hard.
 The only solutions I found were in very elaborate Task Management gems.
 But [chartkick](http://chartkick.com/)'s timeline chart looks pretty close!
 - [Figaro gem](https://github.com/laserlemon/figaro).
 Even has Heroku deployment compatability.
 Whaaaaat?

-[Here is a link to our project so far.](https://github.com/omahacodeschool/grant-tracker)  I think we have one of the harder ones.
-I am working [Nick Emanuel](https://github.com/njemanuel01) again and [Sam Stephen](https://github.com/samstephen).
+~~[Here is a link to our project so far.](https://github.com/omahacodeschool/grant-tracker)~~  #Edit - This repository is private, sorry.
+I think we have one of the harder ones.
+I am working with [Nick Emanuel](https://github.com/njemanuel01) again and [Sam Stephen](https://github.com/samstephen).

 Nick and I are working on the back end together.
 Sam has the front end.
 He is using a framework called [Foundation](http://foundation.zurb.com/), which I hope I get to learn more about.
 It looks amazing and versatile.